7 - Give Us a Show Then

 Excalibur Docking Bay – Federico's Ship December 23, 2269

 Clearly, pleased with herself, she said, "Good.
-I ran its VIN through the Proximan police data net.
-It belongs to an 'Prince Ali Baba,' occupation: gentleman adventurer, age: 255, height: 9.99 meters.
-No further biographical information available."
+I ran its VIN through Proxima's police datanet.
+It belongs to- Ali Baba, occupation: gentleman adventurer, age: 255, height: 9.9 meters.
+Not really helpful."

 Unblinking, she looked at me with curious expectation.

-I looked down at the jacket.
-It was made of woven strings of orange and red beads on delicate thread.
+I looked down at the jacket made of thick woven strands with orange and red beads woven in the sleeves.

-Smiling falsely, I answered, "You're just jealous that you can't make something this awesome," A quick involuntary smile flashed across Gwynn's face as I continued, "The flyer was my birthday present, and if you'll excuse me I was bored and about to take her up to blow off some steam."
+Smiling fakely back, I answered, "You're just jealous that you can't make something this awesome," A quick involuntary smile flashed across Gwynn's face as I continued, "The flyer was my birthday present.
+And since all my friends went to bed, I'm about to take her up to blow off some steam."

 Suddenly sounding friendly, she sweetly asked, "I have a better idea, how about you lend it to me?"